Want to save money on your car insurance? Find and compare free custom quotes here.

 - $5,000 for third party property damage

-Liability insurance is designed to compensate someone (not the policyholder) for personal injury or property damage.
+Liability insurance is designed to compensate someone (not the policyholder) for personal injury or property damage should an accident occur.
 Keep in mind that comprehensive insurance or collision insurance do not meet these requirements of financial responsibility.
+These two (2) specific coverages apply to your car.

 There are different ways that you can meet this financial responsibility, including: